A Guide To Transferring Files Using A Windows SFTP Client

 uploaded_file_windows_sftp_client.png

 The download process is similar to that.
 In the screenshot shown below, we have selected multiple files.
-You can use the same hot keys as your operating system's for selecting multiple files.
+You can select multiple files using the same hotkeys as your operating systems.
 So, basically, the download process consists of:

-1. Navigating into the folder that contains the file(s) you want to download and then selecting the file(s) in question.
+1. Navigate into the folder that contains the file(s) you want to download and then select the file(s) in question.

-2. Navigating into the remote folder where you want to download the file.
+2. Navigate into the remote folder where you want to download the file.

-3. Clicking the left-pointing arrow below the "remote" panel to upload.
+3. Click the left-pointing arrow below the "remote" panel to upload.

 Here's the screenshot showing the newly downloaded files.